 The young parliamentarians told World Vision staff and the school council about Belita’s dilemma.

-“We immediately called Belita’s parents and the man who was supposed to marry her, along with his family, to my office,” explained the school headmaster, Mr. Daniel Dimisseque.
+“We immediately called Belita’s parents and the man who was supposed to marry her, along with his family, to my office,” explains the school headmaster, Daniel Dimisseque.
 “We discussed the issue, showing them how harmful this could be to the child.”